Managing Dairy Cattle Rations to Reduce Nutrient Loss & Optimize Milk Production

 - Most of these modifiers are currently fed for reasons such as improving animal health, nutrient utilization, or milk production and the methane reduction benefits are seen as a secondary benefit.

-By formulating a climate friendly ration, it may be possible to reduce methane emissions as much as 15-20% in the short term.
+- By formulating a climate friendly ration with modifiers and dietary fat, it may be possible to reduce methane emissions as much as 15-20% in the short term.

 While we want to reduce livestock methane emissions, we don’t want to do so at the expense of reducing milk production.
+Cows will produce methane no matter what, but we can increase the milk production per cow that spreads those methane emissions across a fixed cost of methane.
+This decreases the amount of methane per gallon of milk or what’s more commonly referred to as methane intensity.
 Therefore, diet formulation must include an appropriate number of amino acids, energy, and fiber intake to maintain happy and healthy cows.
-The U.S. dairy industry has had incomparable success in reducing the environmental impact per gallon of milk produced by increasing the milk productivity per cow.
+The U.S. dairy industry has had incomparable success in reducing the environmental impact per gallon of milk produced by increasing the milk productivity per cow and below includes some of the examples of how it has done so:

 - Healthy animals produce more milk.
 Reducing disease on farms as well as treating sick cows as early as possible helps minimize the impact of sickness on milk production.